 ei_rpc() returns the number of bytes in the result on success and -1 on failure. ei_rpc_from() returns the number of bytes, otherwise one of ERL_TICK, ERL_TIMEOUT, and ERL_ERROR.
-The functions ei_rpc_to() and ei_xrpc_to() returns 0 if successful, otherwise -1.
-When failing, all four functions set erl_errno to one of the following:
+When failing, all three functions set erl_errno to one of the following:

+'''

 EIO

 I/O error.

 ETIMEDOUT

 Time-out expired.

 EAGAIN

 Temporary error: Try again.

+'''